Progressive Britain: Links with Labour First

 Historically, Progress had little connection with Labour First, an older Labour party factional organisation on the right of the Labour party.
 The rise of Jeremy Corbyn and Momentum in the Labour Party saw Progress and Labour First, while remaining distinct organisations with different traditions, carry out more joint activities, including joint endorsement of candidates in internal party elections.

-During the 2020 Labour Party leadership election, Labour First formed a joint venture with Progress called Reclaiming Labour, holding meetings around the country analysing why Labour lost heavily in the 2019 United Kingdom general election.
+During the 2020 Labour Party leadership election, Labour First formed a joint venture with Progress called Reclaiming Labour, holding meetings around the country analysing why Labour lost heavily in the 2019 general election.

-In April 2020, immediately on the election of Keir Starmer as party leader, Labour First and Progress launched jointly a new umbrella organisation called ‘Labour to Win’, with goals including 'to bring about fundamental change in the party's culture and organisation '.
+In April 2020, immediately on the election of Keir Starmer as party leader, Labour First and Progress launched jointly a new umbrella organisation called Labour to Win, with goals including 'to bring about fundamental change in the party's culture and organisation'.

-Labour to Win endorsed candidates in the 2020 Labour National Executive Committee elections, however owing to the newly adopted Single Transferable Vote nature of the elections, and in the spirit of electing a pluralisitic NEC, the organisation chose only to endorse six of its own candidates and also to endorse three candidates politically more to the left than Labour To Win but who had a commitment to broad church Labour politics.
+Labour to Win endorsed candidates in the 2020 Labour National Executive Committee elections, however owing to the newly adopted single transferable vote nature of the elections, and in the spirit of electing a pluralisitic NEC, the organisation chose only to endorse six of its own candidates and also to endorse three candidates politically more to the left than Labour To Win but who had a commitment to broad church Labour politics.

+In the 2024 election, Labour to Win backed 194 of the winning MP campaigns.

 Funding

 Data from the Electoral Commission shows that between 2001 and August 2019, Progress received almost £4.7 million in donations.
-Of this £3.5 million came from Lord Sainsbury, who stopped funding Progress in 2017.
-Another source reported that Lord Sainsbury had contributed £2 million of the £3 million of donations and sponsorship to Progress from 2001 to 2011.
-In 2014 Progress was fined £6,000 by the Electoral Commission for accepting donations of £390,000 from Lord Sainsbury while he was not on a UK electoral register, between December 2011 and April 2013.
+Of this £3.5 million came from Lord Sainsbury of Turville, who stopped funding Progress in 2017.
+Another source reported that Sainsbury had contributed £2 million of the £3 million of donations and sponsorship to Progress from 2001 to 2011.
+In 2014 Progress was fined £6,000 by the Electoral Commission for accepting donations of £390,000 from Sainsbury while he was not on a UK electoral register, between December 2011 and April 2013.
 During 2016 he had donated £260,000.
-After the 2017 general election Lord Sainsbury announced he will no longer provide financial backing to Progress.
+Following the 2017 general election Sainsbury announced he would no longer provide financial backing to Progress.

-The second largest donor to Progress during this period is listed by the Electoral Commission as a "Permissible Donor Exempt Trust" set up in the name of Lord Michael Montague, which made donations to Progress for two years following his death.
+The second largest donor to Progress during this period is listed by the Electoral Commission as a "Permissible Donor Exempt Trust" set up in the name of Lord Montague of Oxford, which made donations to Progress for two years following his death.

 The British Private Equity and Venture Capital Association has given Progress £57,000.

 It was reported in 2012 that Progress had received more money than both the Green Party and Plaid Cymru, and that it had received more than 122 times more funding than any other members' association within the Labour Party.
 This level of funding has led to accusations that Progress is operating as a "party within a party".